-Open networks will usually say "Open" and may have an icon indicating they're insecure.
+Open networks will usually say "Open" and may have an icon indicating they're unsecure.

 If you’re connecting to public Wi-Fi be sure not to select “Connect automatically” or “Remember this network”.
 Though it’s certainly convenient, you don’t want your device to connect to public Wi-Fi networks automatically.
 Why?
 Because of how “Remember this network” works.

 Will the real O’Hare Wi-Fi please stand up?